Timeline of Mount Rainier expeditions: 1870: First successful ascent

 Hazard Stevens and Philemon Beecher Van Trump were the first recorded to reach the summit of Mount Rainier.
 The two men met in 1867 while Van Trump was employed as the governor's secretary and Stevens was working for the Oregon Steam Navigation Company.
 They both expressed interest in attempting to summit Mt.
 Rainier, however, the men were not able to leave for two years because of forest fires in the region.
 In early August 1870, the men headed west to Yelm Prairie, there they would enlist the help of an experienced guide named James Longmire to lead them to Bear Prairie.
 While they were on the Yelm Prairie, Stevens and Van Trump met Edmund T. Coleman, an experienced mountain climber who agreed to accompany them.

 When the group reached Bear Prairie, Longmire assisted the party in hiring a Native American guide to then guide the men to the base of the mountain.
 A Yakama man named Sluiskin knew the area well from hunting wild game and agreed to take them.
-Each of the three men would pay him one dollar a day.
+Communication between Sluiskin and the climbing party took place in Chinook Jargon.
+Each of the three men agreed to pay him one dollar per day.
 Longmire then left them and returned home.
 Soon after, during their trek to the mountain, Coleman left the party due to complications with his gear.
 He took with him the groups altimeter and bacon.

 P. B. Van Trump revisiting old campground near Mount Rainier, 1909.

 When Stevens, Van Trump, and Sluiskin reached the mountain, at about 6,500 foot elevation they set up a permanent campsite, called Stevens Camp.
 They named a nearby waterfall Sluiskin Falls after their guide.